 - External stressors, such as financial stress

-Here are seven tips to help you overcome burnout within your relationship:
+Here are some tips to help you overcome burnout within your relationship:

 A person can become easily disconnected from their partner when they don’t make their relationship a priority.
 Before giving up on your relationship, try making a commitment to spending more time with your partner.
 Try taking turns planning date nights, grocery shopping together, or dedicating 10 minutes a day to simply reconnect.